-- @maxExpiresDelta This parameter, when present, is intended for use by the receiver to determine the expiration time of an Extended FDT Instance (as given by the sum of the value of this attribute and the wall clock time at the receiver when the receiver acquires the first ROUTE packet carrying data of the delivery object described by this Extended FDT Instance).
+@maxExpiresDelta - This parameter, when present, is intended for use by the receiver to determine the expiration time of an Extended FDT Instance (as given by the sum of the value of this attribute and the wall clock time at the receiver when the receiver acquires the first ROUTE packet carrying data of the delivery object described by this Extended FDT Instance).
 When this attribute is present, the derived expiration of the Extended FDT Instance will take precedence over the value given by FDT-Instance@Expires.
 In addition, note that according to A/331 [1], at the same time of Extended FDT Instance expiration as derived from @maxExpiresDelta, the ROUTE sender should cease transmission of data for the corresponding delivery object.
-The reason is that since the receiver is expected to ignore any additional incoming data for the delivery object whose Extended FDT Instance has expired, transmitting such data would be simply a waste of transmitter and RF resources. - @maxTransportSize This parameter indicates the maximum size of any of the delivery objects corresponding to DASH Media Segments described by the parent Extended FDT Instance.
+The reason is that since the receiver is expected to ignore any additional incoming data for the delivery object whose Extended FDT Instance has expired, transmitting such data would be simply a waste of transmitter and RF resources.

+@maxTransportSize - This parameter indicates the maximum size of any of the delivery objects corresponding to DASH Media Segments described by the parent Extended FDT Instance.
 It should be present in the Extended FDT Instance represented by the EFDT element in the S-TSID metadata fragment that corresponds to the source flow whose delivery objects are described by this Extended FDT Instance.
 It should be used solely in conjunction with the delivery of DASH-formatted media content whereby the EFDT.FDT-Instance.File element should not be present for any of the Media Segments described by this Extended FDT Instance, and as a consequence, the File@Transfer-Length attribute is not available to describe the size of any of the Media Segments. @maxTransportSize might be used by the receiver to allocate the necessary buffer space for the recovery of the entire set of delivery objects described by this Extended FDT Instance.

-- The @appContextIdList attribute, in conjunction with @filterCodes, is mainly intended to be included in the Extended FDT Instance for the delivery of application-related files, for example Broadcaster Application entry pages and associated multimedia files of application enhancements for linear TV Services.
-As described in A/331 [1] under the HELD and DWD metadata fragments, these parameters identify application resources intended to be stored in corresponding Application Context Caches in the receiver, for subsequent retrieval by the Broadcaster Application via the Receiver Web Server. - @fileTemplate It should be emphasized that this FDT extension enables a compact Extended FDT Instance to be embedded in the S-TSID for the description of DASH Segments carried in source flows.
+@fileTemplate - It should be emphasized that this FDT extension enables a compact Extended FDT Instance to be embedded in the S-TSID for the description of DASH Segments carried in source flows.
 Specifically, substitution by the TOI value, present in the header of ROUTE packets carrying Media Segments as delivery objects, for the \$TOI\$ pattern in the URI string conveyed by this attribute allows receiver derivation of the Content-Location attribute, for the delivery object described by this Extended FDT Instance.
 In doing so, it avoids the need for the Extended FDT Instance, under the FDT-Instance element, to include any File child elements for the Media Segments of the DASH-formatted media stream delivered via ROUTE, with the exception of a single File instance associated with the Initialization Segment.